 The school values; persistence, respect, integrity, diligence and excellence, provide a positive tone where students feel safe and supported.
 The school has high expectations with regard to student behaviour and social interaction.
-Our Responsible Behaviour Plan for Students clearly sets out these expectations and the consequences of any inappropriate behaviour.
+Our Responsible Behaviour Plan for Students clearly sets out these expectations and the consequences of any inappropriate behaviour, including bullying and cyber-bullying